Non-Economic Damages in Medford Personal Injury Cases

 Often in high-profile personal injury cases, the plaintiff receives hundreds of thousands of dollars in compensation—far more than the value of the medical expenses associated with their injury.
 In such scenarios, chances are the court awarded that individual a substantial sum in non-economic damages in addition to the actual financial cost of the accident.

-If you recently suffered an injury in an accident and need help understanding how much non-economic damages in Medford personal injury cases could be worth, a personal injury attorney from our office is available to assist.
+If you recently suffered an injury in an accident and need help understanding how much non-economic damages in Medford personal injury cases could be worth, a local injury attorney from our office is available to assist.

 When someone suffers a personal injury but has substantial difficulty quantifying the actual dollar value of certain effects of that injury, the court may award non-economic damages.
 In other words, non-economic damages are the effects of a personal injury for which there is no objective economic value.

-Generally, non-economic damages in Medford personal injury cases encompass subjective aspects of personal injuries such as pain and suffering and punitive damages.
+Generally, non-economic damages in Medford civil cases encompass subjective aspects of personal injuries such as pain and suffering and punitive damages.
 Pain and suffering usually refers to the negative impact the victim’s injury has on their life beyond financial considerations such as medical bills and lost wages.
 This impact may include factors such as:

 - How the injuries affect daily life

 - Effects on relationships with family and friends

 - Stress, emotional trauma, and other psychological harm